grumat/glossy-msp430/README.md

 The project is roughly based on the Daniel Beer's **mspdebug** but with many mix-ins from the **slau320aj - MSP430™ Programming With the JTAG Interface** and the **MSP Debug Stack 3.15.1.1**.

-New coding is performed in C++ with a self tailored *template library*.
+New coding is performed in C++ with a self tailored *template library* acting as a *Hardware Abstraction Layer *

 The development is made using the outstanding **VisualGDB** and **Visual Studio Community 2019**, which IMHO is currently the best development combination available for embedded development.
 Unfortunately *VisualGDB* is not a free product but it is worth every buck I paid.
 So a *makefile* alternative is planned for those that only wants to build the binaries.

-## What is the Black Magic Probe ##
+## What is the Glossy MSP430 ##

-In its own words:

-> The Black Magic Probe is a modern, in-application debugging tool for embedded microprocessors.
-It allows you see what is going on 'inside' an application running on an embedded microprocessor while it executes.
+The **Glossy MSP430** is a modern, in-application debugging tool for embedded microprocessors.
+It implements the [GDB Remote Serial Protocol](https://www.embecosm.com/appnotes/ean4/embecosm-howto-rsp-server-ean4-issue-2.html), which allows you see what is going on 'inside' an application running on an embedded MSP430 microprocessor while it executes.
 It is able to control and examine the state of the target microprocessor using a JTAG or Serial Wire Debugging (SWD) port and on-chip debug logic provided by the microprocessor.
 The probe connects to a host computer using a standard USB interface.
 The user is able to control exactly what happens using the GNU source level debugging software, GDB.

 ### The Special Motivation ###

 The first impression of such a project, is the "Yet another On Chip Debugger".
 But this is a simplistic view.
-If you evaluate interfaces such as the MSP430.dll you will notice that the amount of operations that these interface is capable is too simplistic and fine grained.
+If you evaluate interfaces such as the MSP430.dll you will notice that the amount of operations that these interface is capable to do in each request is too simplistic and fine grained.

-So there are lots of USB protocol communication, which indeed is of a half-duplex nature and does not suits well the send and receive of packets with alternating direction.
-USB typically likes more unidirectional data flow.
+This ends up in lots of small USB packets, which indeed uses a half-duplex principle for the communication.
+Driver structure also adds overheads so that you cannot saturate an USB bus without requesting Windows API with huge data payloads.
+Fact is that a 12Mb USB link will constantly idle in the current MSP430.dll architecture.
 This adds latencies between every short messages.

-GDB on the other side uses a higher level protocol and the JTAG dongle requires more embedded intelligence to fully atend a request, reducing latencies in the USB line.
+GDB on the other side uses a higher level protocol and the JTAG dongle requires more embedded intelligence to fully attend a request, reducing latencies in the USB line.

-So you will expect faster responses and that is what you experience if you compare BMP with most of the existing solutions.
+As a result faster responses are expected and that is exactly what you experience with the referred solution for the ARM platform.

-## Differences of the Black Magic Probe - MSP430 Edition ##
+## Differences of the Glossy MP430 and the Black Magic Probe ##

 Keeping the idea of On Chip Debugger, the following specifications where added or changed to accomplish the MSP430 version:
-- JTAG pinouts using TI 14-pin standard.
+- JTAG pin-outs using TI 14-pin standard.
 - Operating voltages lower than 3.3V, which is very common on MSP430 designs.
-- Instead of SWD, the MSP430 uses the Spy-By-Wire as an alternate protocol.
+- Instead of SWD, the MSP430 uses the Spy-By-Wire as a two wire protocol.

-Sumarizing, these are the features:
+Summarizing, these are the features:
 - Targets MSP430 Families: MSP430F1xx, MSP430F2xx, MSP430Gxxx, MSP430F4xx, MSP430F5xx, MSP430FRxxx.
 - Connects to the target processor using the JTAG or Spy-By Wire (SBW) interfaces.
 - Provides full debugging functionality, including: flash memory breakpoints, memory and register examination, flash memory programming, etc.